ValMobile/RealisticSurvival-Wiki/pages/Installing-Realistic-Survival.md

 ## How to install
 Drag and drop the Realistic Survival jar file into your server's */plugins/* directory.
 Then, restart your server.<br>
+Next, configure the per-world settings to ensure the plugin is enabled on your desired worlds.
+See the [customizing the install guide](#customizing-the-install) for more information. <br>
+Finally, set `Force Unicode Font` to `off` in `Language...` option settings.
+This is necessary for the temperature and thirst bar to properly display.

+***If you are migrating from an older version, follow the instructions under the [migration guide](#migrating-from-older-versions) first before installing.***

 ***Do not use /reload, as it can cause intense memory leaks.***

 ## Customizing the install
 Realistic Survival is divided into various modules, each of which represent the Forge mod of the same name.
 You can think of Realistic Survival as a "plugin pack" with each module being a plugin.
 You can enable and disable modules as you wish.

-To enable/disable a module,
-set `Enabled` to `true`/`false` respectively under the desired module.
+To enable or disable a module, set `Enabled` to `true` or `false` respectively under the desired module.

 Realistic Survival is also per-world, meaning modules can be enabled on certain worlds and disabled on others.

-You can enable/disable a module on a world by adding a new entry under `EnabledWorlds` titled with the world name and `true`/`false`
+You can enable or disable a module on a world by adding a new entry under `EnabledWorlds` titled with the world name and `true` or `false`, respectively

 `lobby: true` --> Enables module on the world named `lobby`

 `lobby: false`  --> Disables module on the world named `lobby`

+## Migrating from older versions
+If you are migrating from an older version, you must reset the Realistic Survival plugins folder.<br>
+This means you must stop the server, completely delete the Realistic Survival plugin folder and its contents, and restart the server.<br>
+If you wish to transfer your current configuration settings, you must first move your current config files to a separate folder and then retype all the configurations manually.

 ## Configuring Realistic Survival
 This part assumes you now have Realistic Survival installed on your server.